Sunny with a High Near 77

 Today

-Sunny, with a high near 77.
-Breezy, with a light and variable wind becoming west northwest 12 to 17 mph in the morning.
-Winds could gust as high as 24 mph.
+Sunny, with a high near 86.
+Breezy, with a light southwest wind becoming west 11 to 16 mph in the morning.
+Winds could gust as high as 23 mph.

 Tonight

-Clear, with a low around 43.
-Northwest wind around 6 mph becoming light and variable after midnight.
+Clear, with a low around 45.
+West wind around 6 mph becoming calm after midnight.

 Wednesday